Government trapper let dogs attack live coyotes caught in leg traps

 Olson's actions sparked public outrage and media coverage, but he is still employed by Wildlife Services in the state of Wyoming and has organized predator killing contests in many western states.

-In June 2013 we learned that—despite Congressmen Peter DeFazio (D-OR) and John Campbell (R-CA) making a specific request for the results of the investigation into allegations of animal cruelty in November 2012—officials at Wildlife Services withheld their "final" December 2012 Report of Investigation on the Olson case from the public and Congress.
+In June 2013 we learned that—despite Congressmen Peter DeFazio (D-OR) and John Campbell (R-CA) having made a specific request for the results of the investigation into allegations of animal cruelty in November 2012—officials at Wildlife Services withheld their "final" December 2012 Report of Investigation on the Olson case from the public and Congress.
 In fact, they told the Congressmen that the report did not exist.
+But leaked internal documents showed otherwise.
+Here was the sequence of events: